mocharil/risara/LLAMA_SETUP.md

-# Gemini AI Setup Guide
+# LLAMA AI Setup Guide

-This guide explains how to configure Gemini AI credentials for the Risara application, both for local development and Vercel deployment.
+This guide explains how to configure LLAMA AI credentials (via Vertex AI) for the Risara application, both for local development and Vercel deployment.

 ## 🔑 Two Methods to Configure Credentials

-### Method 1: GEMINI_CREDS_JSON (✅ Recommended for Vercel)
+### Method 1: LLAMA_CREDS_JSON (✅ Recommended for Vercel)

 Use this method when deploying to Vercel or any cloud platform where you cannot upload credential files.